hiddenSymmetries/simsopt/paper.md

 shown in \autoref{fig:xsections}-\autoref{fig:poincare}.
 Here, the shape is optimized to both eliminate an internal island chain, as computed from SPEC, and to achieve quasisymmetry, as computed from VMEC and BOOZ_XFORM.
-This example will be described in more detail in a separate publication.
+More details of this calculation will be presented elsewhere.

 ![An example of stage-1 optimization using SIMSOPT, in which the shape of a toroidal boundary is optimized to eliminate magnetic